kai687/sphinxawesome-theme/docs/how-to/install.md

 ## Install Python dependencies

-The Sphinx awesome theme uses [Poetry](https://python-poetry.org/) to manage the Python dependencies and [Nox](https://nox.thea.codes/en/stable/) to test and lint the code.
+The Awesome Theme uses [Poetry](https://python-poetry.org/) to manage the Python dependencies and [Nox](https://nox.thea.codes/en/stable/) to test and lint the code.

 Follow these steps to install the Python dependencies: